Herbies team Herbies

 Your cutting should show roots within 7-10 days, and they’ll be ready for transplanting into their initial growing pot or container within 1-3 weeks.
 You’ll know your clones are ready to be transplanted when you can remove the humidity dome for up to 2 hours without the plants wilting.

-Transplanting clones is another process you’ll want to do quickly to avoid too much air becoming exposed to the roots.
+Transplanting clones is another process you’ll want to do quickly to avoid the roots becoming exposed to too much air.
 First, fill your container with the soil of your choice and create a small hole or dip in the soil to place your rooted clone in.
-At this point, some growers choose to support root growth with an anti-fungal like Mycorrhizae.
+At this point, some growers choose to support root growth with an antifungal like Mycorrhizae.
 You can sprinkle the nutrient or powder of your choice into the soil where the new clone will be placed.

 Herbies Head Shop expressly refuses to support the use, production, or supply of illegal substances.
 For more details read our Legal Disclaimer.